5 Ways to Experience Norman Island, British Virgin Islands

 The Willy T crew found a replacement in Louisiana, outfitted her, and sailed her back to the British Virgin Islands themselves.
 It’s now back at anchor at it’s Norman Island home (after a short stint at Peter Island).

 Jump in your dinghy and head over to Willy T for a rowdy evening (yes it can get that way!).
 Just read the Pirate Code that’s posted and you’ll understand why.
 Drinks flow and the food is actually really good.
+On my last visit, my honor was at stake and I ended up beating a German professional soccer team in a pull up competition.
+Be prepared for anything!

 And of course, make sure you join in the tradition of jumping off the top deck into the waters of the Bight.
 If you’re looking for something fancier, check out the Pirate’s Bight restaurant ashore and maybe go to Willy T after dinner.